South Africans Fret Over US Arms-to-Russia Charge - UrduPoint

 Others quipped that the government appeared to be setting up inquiries for everything.

+South Africa's foreign ministry said late Friday that the US envoy had been summoned and he had "admitted that he crossed the line and apologised unreservedly to the government and the people of South Africa".

+"South Africa is known globally for having one of the most stringent processes when selling arms to other countries," it said.

-The deadline for the latest investigation has not been revealed, and there has been no immediate announcement as to who will lead it.
+- 'Disingenuous' - The deadline for the latest investigation has not been revealed nor who will lead it.

+Khumbudzo Ntshavheni, a minister in the president's office, told local media South Africa "cannot be bullied by the US" and would follow a "time frame that is suitable for us".

 The foreign ministry on Friday said there was no record of any approved arms sales to Russia during the period in question but the probe would shed light on the case.